The workflow spine

 todo → working → proposed → done

-• working — an agent is on it; a WorkRef points here.
+- working — an agent is working on it.

 done stays bridged to the old binary done flag (and the on-disk field), so existing call sites, TODO.md checkboxes, and files written before the ladder existed all still read true.
 The transitions are monotonic where it matters: reconciling a proposal set only ever walks a step forward toward review — a done step is never reopened.